-The purpose of the Division of Natural Sciences Summer Scholarship Program is to provide students with an opportunity to gain access to and engage with academic staff and research projects over the summer holidays.
-The Summer Scholarship are offered for a maximum of 6 weeks and will be paid at the current Australian Postgraduate Award (APA) rate, which in 2014 is $488 per week.
-This will be paid to recipients in one installment at the start of the project.
-The accommodation bursary will also be paid in full in the first week of the project.
+The purpose of the Division of Natural Sciences Summer Research Scholarship Program is to provide students with an opportunity to gain access to and engage with academic staff and research projects over the summer holidays.
+The Summer Research Scholarships are offered for a maximum of 6 weeks and will be paid at the current Australian Postgraduate Award (APA) rate, which in 2015 is $497 per week.
+This will be paid to recipients in two parts one installment at the start of the project and the second in the third week of the project.
+The accommodation bursary is $250.00 per week and will be paid fortnightly.

 The scholarships will be awarded using the following conditions: